On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Signalized junction with fixed cycle and split

 \section{Signalized junction with fixed cycle and split}

-In order to illustrate the key features of signalized junctions, we focus on a signalized merge node $A$, as depicted in Figure \ref{figsimplemerge}.
+In order to illustrate the key features of signalized junctions, we focus on a signalized merge node $A$, depicted in Figure \ref{figsimplemerge}.
 At this node, there are two incoming links, $I_1$ and $I_2$, and one outgoing link, $I_3$.
 We also note that an additional signal exists at the downstream node $B$ of link $I_3$, which will be used to discuss some queue spillbacks in Sections \ref{secwithspillback} and \ref{secNumerical}.
-Although all subsequent results are stated for such junction, extensions of our methodology and insights to more general junctions are straightforward and will be elaborated in a follow-up work.
+Although all subsequent results are stated for such junction, extensions of our methodology and insights to more general junctions are straightforward, see more explanation in Section \ref{secConclusions}.

 In signal timing, a period containing one complete green phase and one complete red phase is called a cycle.
 The cycle length for $I_1$ (and also for $I_2$) is denoted by $\Delta_A\in\mathbb{R}_{+}$.
 Fix a split parameter $\eta_1\in(0,\,1)$.
 We let the green time for $I_1$ be $\eta_1 \Delta_A$ and the green time for $I_2$ be $(1-\eta_1)\Delta_A$ in a full cycle.